 This is in response to your letter to the Office of Government Ethics (OGE) dated April 21, 2003, and received in this Office on April 28, 2003.
-Enclosed with the letter was a constituent's transmittal to you concerning the appointment of Mr. Monte Belger, a former Government employee, to a position at Lockheed Martin.
+Enclosed with the letter was a constituent's transmittal to you concerning the appointment of a former Government employee to a position at [a Corporation].
 In your letter to OGE, you requested that we forward any information we have regarding this matter.